21 stunning label embellishments and effects to incorporate in four simple steps

 11. High Build – highlight points of interest

 A high build has a raised appearance offering a tactile, premium effect that can’t be flattened.
 It highlights key design areas on the label or can be used to create a textured pattern.
 It is very effective when used as a super gloss highlight over a matt-finish background.
+Low, mid, high and braille builds are available.
 Pictured, left.

 12. Embossing – layers of texture